abodh/LinDistRestoration/README.md

 LinDistRestoration is a package that solves a 3-phase unbalanced distribution system restoration problem using mixed-integer linear programming.
 This package is intended for users interested in solving linear optimal power flow problems.
 The linear power flow model is extracted from [[1]](#ref1) and the base restoration models are based on [[2]](#ref2), [[3]](#ref3).

 # Getting started
-Please follow this online [documentation](https://abodh.github.io/LinDistRestoration/){:target="_blank"} for getting started with LinDistRestoration.
+Please follow this online <a href="https://abodh.github.io/LinDistRestoration/" target="_blank">documentation</a> to get started with LinDistRestoration.

 ## References
 [](){#ref1}